codedarkness/pyradio/README.md

 ### Note

-In Arch and Debian bases systems the python-setuptools is a dependency for PyRadio.
+Python3-setuptools is a dependency for PyRadio.